 - Remove gloves, and thoroughly wash hands with soap and water.

-Snap traps are the safest way to get rid of rats.
+For residents, snap traps are the safest way to get rid of rats.

 - Highly scented bait works best (peanut butter, vanilla, chocolate, stinky meats or cheese, cheap dog treats, suet).